 - Have a competent English score, i.e., score at least 50 each in PTE or equivalent in IELTS.

 - Must possess a positive skills assessment from the concerning assessment body.

 - Should have a minimum of 65 points in the visa subclass scores.

 Applicants are working in the digital sector (ICT) use it for technology and innovations, which in turn drives the wheel of economic growth and productivity.
 For the current period, the state is looking for people whose line of work converges primarily with cyber security skills.
 However, if the digital skills are imbricated with other target sectors, applicants can still apply for nominations.
 For example Software Engineer working in medical research.

 - Advanced Manufacturing

-Thus, if you are working in the digital sector but your skills overlap with any of the 6 above target sector, you are still eligible for the nomination.
+Thus, if you are working in the digital sector but your skills overlap with any of the six above target sectors, you are still eligible for the nomination.

 Steps for Nomination: